 At first glance, bamboo seems appealing.
 It’s tropical looking, creating a feeling of being on vacation, and spreads quickly, offering a fast screen but spreading quickly is an understatement.
 This stuff spreads like wildfire unless you contain it from the get-go.

 Bamboo is in the grass family (Poaceae) and is native to all but Europe and Antarctica.
-Only three species are native to the southeast; though over 200 of the 1400 species worldwide are in the United States.
+Only three species are native to the southeast, though over 200 of the 1400 species worldwide are in the United States.

 The American Bamboo Society (ABS) claims bamboo is not invasive if planted and managed correctly.
 They recommend planting running bamboo with an 80 mil thick polyethylene barrier as concrete can crack, and metal barriers have seams that are easy for bamboo to penetrate.
-Barriers should be 24 to 30 inches deep, deeper in loose or sandy soil, and should be 2 inches above grade to inhibit rhizomes from jumping over.
+Barriers should be 24 to 30 inches deep, deeper in loose or sandy soil, and 2 inches above grade to inhibit rhizomes from jumping over.

-Once established, removing bamboo takes digging out; likely a backhoe – the equipment of choice.
+Once established, removing bamboo takes digging out, likely a backhoe – the equipment of choice.
 Cutting bamboo to the ground over and over to deplete the energy stored in the rhizomes can work, but it will take years.
 The ABS does not recommend using chemicals to kill bamboo due to environmental damage.
 Some say bamboo does not respond well to any herbicide currently available.